cs-ed/edtech-plan-jandrew4643/README.md

 ### Hardware Specifications

 *Instrutor Station*
-Custom Built PC
+Custom Built PC:
 BaseBoard: Z270 Tomahawk (MS-7A68)
 Processor: Intel Core i7-7700k CPU @ 4.20GHz, 420Mhz, 4core9s), 8 Logical Processor(s);
 16.0 GB RAM;
 8 TB SSD / HHD over 4 drives;
 Display Adaptor: NVIDIA GeForce GTX 1080;
 Four 28" LED Displays

--*It's a ridiculous machine for a teacher station, but I inhereted it from the previous teacher*
+*It's a ridiculous machine for a teacher station, but I inhereted it from the previous teacher*

 *Student Stations*
 Various Dell Optiplex 3040, 5050 and Precision 3430
-Processors: Intel Core i5 or i7
+Processors: Intel Core i5 or i7;
-16.0 GB RAM
+16.0 GB RAM;
 500 GB HHD Storage
 28" LED Display

 All stations are 3 to 4 years old and are connected with Cat5e straight through connector to the CHS Campus Area Network

+All students are also issued a personal Chromebook by CUSD.
+They received a new one as Freshman and retain it for the 4 years of their high school tenure.

 ### Software Specifications